-The three contacts of a single-pole/double-throw relay are referred to as "normally open", "normally closed" and "common".
+The three contacts of a single-pole/double-throw solid state relay are referred to as "normally open", "normally closed" and "common".
 The term "common" in this sense does not imply connection to power supply commons.
-The term "return" is used below to indicate the common contact of the relay.
+The term "return" is used below to indicate the common contact of the output.